What is Capsaicin? (Capsimax®)

-Capsaicin has thermogenic properties, which make it attractive as a weight and fat loss aid.
+Capsaicin has thermogenic properties, which make it attractive as a weight and fat-loss aid.
 Studies have found that capsaicin supplementation is capable of increasing and maintaining fat oxidation (fat burning) in people (Lejeune et al, 2003).
-However, what is more interesting, is that if consumed with a meal, capsaicin is a capable of increasing total energy use and carbohydrate oxidation, while slowing down lipid oxidation for a short period of time (up to two hours) (Yoshioka et al, 1995).
-So from this, it seems that a short term consumption of capsaicin acts as a temporary thermogenic and carb metaboliser.
-However, is used for a longer duration (over months), capsaicin may be able to switch the body towards favouring using fat as an energy source and increasing fat burn.
+However, what is more interesting, is that if consumed with a meal, capsaicin is capable of increasing total energy use and carbohydrate oxidation, while slowing down lipid oxidation for a short period of time (up to two hours) (Yoshioka et al, 1995).
+So from this, it seems that short-term consumption of capsaicin acts as a temporary thermogenic and carb metaboliser.
+However, if used for a longer duration (over months), capsaicin may be able to switch the body towards favouring using fat as an energy source and increasing fat burn.

 Capsaicin Benefits for Pain Relief

 Capsaicin can also be applied directly to the skin to act as a pain relief agent for muscle aches and sprains.
-However, over the counter creams tend to be low dose and efficacy is only moderate at best.
-For best results, it has been recommended that prescribed high dose patches and injectable preparations can be used (Knotkova et al, 2008).
+However, over-the-counter creams tend to be low doses and efficacy is only moderate at best.
+For best results, it has been recommended that prescribed high-dose patches and injectable preparations can be used (Knotkova et al, 2008).

 Negatives of Capsaicin and Side Effects

 Although capsaicin is safe, it is still a natural irritant, and at extremely high doses it can be toxic.
-Avoid capsaicin contact with your eyes, and be sure to wash your hands after handing.
+Avoid capsaicin contact with your eyes, and be sure to wash your hands after handling.
 There are also known drug interactions.
 For example, the combination of common high blood pressure drugs, when used with capsaicin causes coughing.
-Please consult your doctor if you are already on a medication before commencing capsaicin use.
+Please consult your doctor if you are already on medication before commencing capsaicin use.
 Also, be sure to let your doctor know of existing capsaicin supplementation.
-Avoid taking capsaicin if you are pregnant or breast feeding.
-Capsaicin is able to pass into breast milk, and can make it unpalatable for your infant.
+Avoid taking capsaicin if you are pregnant or breastfeeding.
+Capsaicin is able to pass into breast milk and can make it unpalatable for your infant.

 Capsaicin Recommended Dosage and Ingredient Timing

-Capsaicin can be stacked with other fat loss supplements such as fat loss protein powders and fat metabolisers.
+Capsaicin can be stacked with other fat-loss supplements such as fat-loss protein powders and fat metabolisers.
 One other natural thermogenic that may go well with capsaicin is green tea.
-In fact, green tea and capsaicin often occure together as ingredients in fat burners.
-However, because capsaicin is thermogenic, it is not recommended that products containing capsaicin should be used on top of another full strength non-capsaicin thermogenic product.
+In fact, green tea and capsaicin often occur together as ingredients in fat burners.
+However, because capsaicin is thermogenic, it is not recommended that products containing capsaicin should be used on top of another full-strength non-capsaicin thermogenic product.

 Lejeune et al (2003), Effect of capsaicin on substrate oxidation and weight maintenance after modest body-weight loss in human subjects.
 British Journal of Nutrition, 90: 651-659